pennmem/event_creation/README.md

 NOTE: cannot use "~" expansion.
 Provide the full path (e.g. /Users/iped/rhino not ~/rhino if in home folder)

-There are four main files in this repo (so far):
+There are five main files in this repo (so far):

 * snap\_coordinates.py
  * handles the snapping of coordinates to a surface (pial surface, by default)